chrisstuartparry/fusionCDT-software-skills/README.md

 This is a text file in an example repository, following a lecture from Peter Hill as part of the Fusion CDT.

-This file intentionally contains a tpyo!
+This file intentionally contains a typo!